The Best Tactical Knife Review

 A Quick Overview

-Here we’re at a Tac Force tactical knife – the Tac Force TF 723FD assisted opening knife.
-It’s one of the cheapest knives we’ve come across in the Tac Force catalog, so if you’re looking for a budget option, this model might be perfect for you.
+Here’s a Tac Force tactical knife—the Tac Force TF 723FD assisted opening knife.
+It’s one of the cheapest knives we’ve seen in the Tac Force catalog, so this model might be perfect if you’re looking for a budget option.

 Specs and Features

-Tac Force TF 723FD assisted opening knife is a spring-assist knife which is easy to fold, allowing for rapid deployment.
-It locks securely in place if you use the liner lock, and you can rest assured that you’ll be able to use it for years due to premium-quality stainless steel materials it’s made of.
+Tac Force TF 723FD assisted opening knife is a spring-assist knife that is easy to fold, allowing rapid deployment.
+It locks securely in place if you use the liner lock, and you can rest assured that you’ll be able to use it for years due to the premium-quality stainless steel materials it’s made of.

 Versatility

-This knife features a half serrated edge, an aluminum handle, and a convenient pocket clip that allows safe & easy carry.
-It comes outfitted with a glass breaker, as well as the seatbelt cutter on the end, so it’s safe to say that it’s pretty versatile.
+This knife features a half-serrated edge, an aluminum handle, and a convenient pocket clip for safe and easy carry.
+It also has a glass breaker and a seatbelt cutter on the end, so it’s safe to say it’s pretty versatile.

 Aesthetics

-Some people would say that Tac Force TF 723FD assisted opening knife looks more like a cork opener rather than a tactical knife, but that depends on how you look at it.
-When folded, it doesn’t really look that appealing, although the story is drastically different once you unfold it.
+Some would say that the Tac Force TF 723FD assisted-opening knife looks more like a cork opener than a tactical knife, but that depends on your appearance.
+It doesn’t look appealing when folded, although the story is drastically different once you unfold it.

 Price